ControlNet

 Going further

-You can combine Controlnet Mode with other Pipelines like Style or Character References.
+On Stable Diffusion, you can combine Controlnet Mode with other Pipelines like Style or Character References.
 Follow the link to have some examples and explanations about combinations.